Bad Manners (1984 film): Production

 Although listed by several online sources under the title Growing Pains, in his October 1984 review of the film, Boston Phoenix film critic Owen Gleiberman consistently referred to the film by the title Bad Manners.
 The film was both written and directed by, then 29-year-old, Robert Houston (credited as "Bobby Houston"), whose only previous writing/directing credit was the Samurai themed action-adventure feature film, Shogun Assassin.
 Filmed in 1983 and produced by Growing Pains Productions, Bad Manners was released by New World Pictures in October 1984.

-Locations Used
+Locations

-Preston School of Industry in Ione California was used for most of the outside shots of the bleeding heart orphanage.
-What was also used for outside shots, and likely most of the inside shots was the Law Firm of Harold Greenberg in Los Angeles.
-The location for the adoping parents's house is unknown, but is somewhere in the suburbs of Santa Barbara California.
+The Preston School of Industry in Ione, California was used for most of the outside shots of the Bleeding Heart Orphanage.
+The Law Firm of Harold Greenberg in Los Angeles was used for some other outside shots, and likely many inside shots.
+The location for the adopting parents' house is somewhere in the suburbs of Santa Barbara, California.

 Music

 Songs for the film's soundtrack were written by Ron Mael and Russell Mael of Sparks.
 Michael J. Lewis composed additional music.
 Sparks also performed several of the songs for the film, including the film's title song, "Bad Manners", "Motorcycle Midget", "What You're Wearing" (Duet with Laurie Bell) and "Bad Manners (Reprise)" performed by Sparks".
 Other songs include "Things Can Change Overnight" performed by Adele Bertei, "Descended From the Apes" performed by Charlie Sexton, "Riot With Me" performed by Laurie Bell, "Screaming (a.k.a.
 Scared)" performed by Runnings, and "It's Kinda Like The Movies" performed by Gleaming Spires.
 The original version of Sparks' title song is called "Growing Pains" (reflecting the movie's original name) and has different lyrics.
 As of 2021, none of the songs have been officially released, but can be found on various websites.